-Bending Capacity (BendCap) accepts values of 0 or 1, as well as intermediate values.
-When set to zero (default) it is assumed that the line elements are rigid and cannot bend.
-When the value is set to 1, the bending capacity of each line is finite, calculated based on the available cross-section, taking due account of the presence of axial load.
+Bending Capacity (BendCap) accepts values of 0.0 or 1.0, as well as intermediate values.
+When set to 0.0 (default) it is assumed that the line elements are rigid and cannot bend.
+When the value is set to 1.0, the bending capacity of each line is finite, calculated based on the available cross-section, taking due account of the presence of axial load.
 Note that due to the relative inefficiency of bending as a load transmission mechanism, the finite bending capacity may not be utilized in the optimal structure.
-By default this value is set to 0.
+By default this value is set to 0.0.

-For an example of a Peregrine problem containing a LineStruct component, run the Structure_LineStruct.gh file.
+For an example of a Peregrine problem containing a LineStruct component, run the Structure\LineStruct.gh file.

-Note that problems containing multiple domains cannot be used in conjunction with a user-defined line structure.
+Note that problems containing multiple materials cannot be used in conjunction with a userdefined line structure.
 If this attempted, a warning message will be displayed.

-Input / Output Description Default Value
+Input / Output Default Value

 Line (in) Line or line based structure.
 N/A

 Div (in) Specifies how many equally sized divisions the line(s) should be divided into for the purpose of e.g. applying load.
 10

-MinA (in) A minimum cross-sectional area to ascribe to the member(s).
-0.0 MoveDir (in) Describes the direction (if any) that the line element can move in.
-(0, 0, 0) Rigid (in) When True, ignores any limiting stress constraints defined in the Material component.
+MinA (in) linA (in) A minimum cross-sectional area to ascribe to the member(s).
+MoveDir (in) (0.0, 0.0, 0.0) Rigid (in) When True, ignores any limiting stress constraints defined in the Material component.
 False BendCap (in) Specify a bending capacity from 0.0 (no bending capacity) to 1.0 (full bending capacity).
 0.0 LineStruct (out) A line or line-based structure.
 An object for loading or to represent a pre-existing structural component that can be utilized within the optimization process.
 N/A